tbaratta/tbaratta/README.md

 Hello, my name is Thomas Baratta and I'm actively looking to work at an internship.
 I'm currently studying software engineering at Florida Gulf Coast University.
-I'm proficient in C/C++ and have experience working with SQL, Python, Pandas library from my student research position and ReactJS from personal projects.
+I'm proficient in C/C++ and have experience working with SQL, Python, and Pandas library from my student research position and ReactJS from personal projects.